Ottoman–Persian War (1505–1517): 1505

 In 1505, Ibrahim, the brother of Shah Ismail I, led a force of 3,000 men to raid the Ottoman province of Trabzon, then governed by Selim I.

 Selim, commanding just 450 soldiers, successfully repelled the Safavid incursion and pursued the retreating forces as far as Erzincan, inflicting heavy casualties and capturing their arms and supplies.
 He also dispatched another detachment to raid western Safavid territory.

 Following the clash, Shah Ismail sent an envoy to Bayezid II, protesting Selim's actions and demanding the return of the seized weaponry and prisoners.
 Bayezid, however, did not yield; instead, he responded with gifts and assurances of peace.

 1507

 The Safavid–Dulkadirid conflict as depicted by an unknown artist, from Tarikh-e Alam-ara-ye Shah Ismail.

 In 1507, the Safavids under Shah Ismail I invaded Anatolia once again, this time targeting Bozkurt Bey, ruler of the Dulkadirids.
 Their forces passed through Ottoman lands and recruited local Turkmen tribesmen, subjects of the empire, which was seen as a direct violation of Ottoman sovereignty.

 Although Bayezid II refrained from retaliation, Selim independently launched a counterattack.
 He struck at Erzincan and Bayburt, defeating the Safavid forces dispatched by Ismail.

 1510

 In 1510, Shah Ismail sent another expedition toward Trabzon, repeating the failed 1505 attempt to challenge Selim's rule in the region.
 The invading forces, again led by Ismail's brother, were decisively defeated by Selim.

-Following this, Selim, now joined by Mustafa Pasha, launched an offensive toward Diyarbakır with 30,000 troops.
-However, at the Battle of Qarahamid (1510), their forces were defeated by Karahan Ustajli commanding just 12,000 soldiers.
-This setback stalled Ottoman advances for three years, during which pro-Safavid Kızılbaş uprisings continued within the empire.